How to Optimize the Universe

 We assume that the tech founders who are building artificial general intelligence (AGI) care about safety.
-The firms closest to creating AGI sure to talk about it a lot.
+The firms closest to creating AGI are sure to talk about it a lot.
 If not for the safety of others, certainly for their employees.

 Even if they were recklessly ambitious and heartless, surely they’d care about their own safety.